Tucson Saguaros: 2024-Present: Rebound and a Fourth Championship

-After losing in 2023, The Saguaros would go on to finish 27-18, their lowest amount of wins since the 2020 season.
+After losing in 2023, The Saguaros would go on to finish 27-18, their lowest win total since the 2020 season.
 In the Postseason due to Kino Veterans Memorial Stadium being booked for other events, the Saguaros would be forced to play on the road for the first round of the playoffs where they beat the Roswell Invaders two games to zero.
 In the next round they traveled to Alpine where the Saguaros would find themselves one strike away from advancing in game 3, however Alpine would survive and win, ending Tucson's season.

 2025 would be different as the Saguaros would only lose 9 games all year on their way to a Mountain South Title, and the second best winning percentage in the Pecos League that season.
 In the Playoffs they would swept the Pecos Bills to claim the Mountain South Postseason title, and also sweep the Garden City Wind on the road to win the Mountain Division Title and advance to their sixth Pecos League Championship Series.
 In a rematch of the 2023 Championship series, the Saguaros would lose the first game, but would rebound in the next two games to clinch the franchise's fourth Pecos League title.